 CSIO Barcelona was also a meeting point for Spanish socialites who did not want to miss the equestrian competitions.
 Public figures such as Marta Ortega, Alejandra Prat, La Casa de Papelactor Darko Perić, RCD Espanyol de Barcelona soccer player Raúl de Tomás, and Juan Antonio Samaranch, enjoyed the magnificent facilities and didn’t miss a single detail.

-About 300people made the celebration of this great event possible, and many others gave a good account of what happened over those four days in international media.
+About 300people made the celebration of this great event possible, and many others gave a good account of what happened over those three days in international media.
 Over 3,500 meals were served, and 10,000 bottles of water and 15,000 sodas were drunk.
 These are some fun facts that round out what has undoubtedly been Barcelona’s major sporting and social event of the year, complying at all times with the regulations and restrictions implemented by the health authorities.